Rihanna Takes A Virtual Vacation For The New Savage x Fenty Campaign

 Brenda Senyana, a Ugandan American model and curvy influencer, told Vogue that she wants to use this campaign to help fans of Savage x Fenty “feel liberated to live confidently in their bodies.”
 Gerlind Anagho, better known as @fitnesswithfemininity, is a Maryland-based trainer who focuses on empowering women through exercise.
 The two are joined by Sariena Luy, a Southeast Asian, Toronto-based photographer-turned-model, and Kortney Russell, a Hawaiian plus-size model, who both entered the contest to increase the representation of women who look like them — something they didn’t have growing up.

-The Cabo Crush campaign and July collection — which is priced between £11 and £67— are both live now on savagexfenty.com.
+The Cabo Crush campaign and July collection — which is priced between USD $12.95 and $84 — are both live now on savagexfenty.com.